 On Campus Dining

-Check out the Notre Dame Food Services website for a full list of dining locations, hours of operation, allergy and dietary accomodations, daily menus, and special events.
+Check out the Campus Dining website for a full list of dining locations, hours of operation, allergy and dietary accommodations, daily menus, and special events.
 A map of dining locations is also available.

 á la Descartes